Binding Assays - More Than One Way to Achieve your Goals

-We all heard of them: BCA assay, Bradford assay, Lowry assay; we all know that they measure proteins; but did we ever think about which assay might be the best to quantify our protein sample?
+We all heard of them: BCA assay, Bradford assay, Lowry assay; we all know that they measure proteins; but did we ever think about which method might be the best to quantify our protein sample?

 Numerous assays are available that quantify the protein content of a sample.
 They differ in their sensitivity, in their assay principle and in the way of detection.
 Below you can find the most common protein measurement assays explained and sorted by their way of detection.